svmiller/svmiller.github.io/_posts/2019-10-18-create-extend-strategic-rivalry-data-r.md

   md_document:
     variant: gfm
     preserve_yaml: TRUE
-knit: (function(inputFile, encoding) {
-   rmarkdown::render(inputFile, encoding = encoding, output_dir = "../_posts") })
 author: "steve"
 date: '2019-10-18'
-excerpt: "A few lines in R (thanks to tidyverse) can take raw rivalry data from Thompson and Dreyer (2012) and create some usable data frames for conflict research."
+excerpt: "A few lines in R (thanks to {tidyverse}) can take raw rivalry data from Thompson and Dreyer (2012) and create some usable data frames for conflict research."
 layout: post
 categories:
   - R